roc-streaming/roc-toolkit/CONTRIBUTING.md

     Source code is periodically formatted using [`format.py`](scripts/format.py) script and `clang-format` with [`.clang-format`](.clang-format) config.

-    Follow existing code style or better run `scons fmt` before comitting to avoid unnecessary merge conflicts in future.
+    Follow existing code style or better run `scons fmt` before committing to avoid unnecessary merge conflicts in future.
 See details in [INSTALL](INSTALL.md).

 * **Copyright**